biopragmatics/oquat/docs/unknowns/source/pato.md

 | Merriam-Webster:hexagonal       |        1 | [PATO:0002509](http://purl.obolibrary.org/obo/PATO_0002509)                                                                                                                                                                                                                                                          |
 | Merriam-Webster:confluent       |        1 | [PATO:0002512](http://purl.obolibrary.org/obo/PATO_0002512)                                                                                                                                                                                                                                                          |

-## `NDI` (1)
+## `NDI`

+There are 1 usages of `NDI` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NDI)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NDI).

 | curie   |   usages | nodes                                                       |
 |---------|----------|-------------------------------------------------------------|
 | NDI:NDI |        1 | [PATO:0000629](http://purl.obolibrary.org/obo/PATO_0000629) |

-## `OED` (1)
+## `OED`

+There are 1 usages of `OED` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OED)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OED).

 | curie   |   usages | nodes                                                       |
 |---------|----------|-------------------------------------------------------------|
 | OED:    |        1 | [PATO:0002312](http://purl.obolibrary.org/obo/PATO_0002312) |

-## `Online_Dictionary` (1)
+## `Online_Dictionary`

+There are 1 usages of `Online_Dictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Online_Dictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Online_Dictionary).

 | curie                               |   usages | nodes                                                       |
 |-------------------------------------|----------|-------------------------------------------------------------|
 | Online_Dictionary:Online_Dictionary |        1 | [PATO:0001794](http://purl.obolibrary.org/obo/PATO_0001794) |

-## `Oxford` (1)
+## `Oxford`

+There are 1 usages of `Oxford` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Oxford)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Oxford).

 | curie                    |   usages | nodes                                                       |
 |--------------------------|----------|-------------------------------------------------------------|
 | Oxford:EnglishDictionary |        1 | [PATO:0001889](http://purl.obolibrary.org/obo/PATO_0001889) |

-## `PATC` (1)
+## `PATC`

+There are 1 usages of `PATC` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATC).

 | curie    |   usages | nodes                                                       |
 |----------|----------|-------------------------------------------------------------|
 | PATC:MAH |        1 | [PATO:0001511](http://purl.obolibrary.org/obo/PATO_0001511) |

-## `PATOC` (1)
+## `PATOC`

+There are 1 usages of `PATOC` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PATOC).

 | curie     |   usages | nodes                                                       |
 |-----------|----------|-------------------------------------------------------------|
 | PATOC:MAH |        1 | [PATO:0001769](http://purl.obolibrary.org/obo/PATO_0001769) |

-## `RKC` (1)
+## `RKC`

+There are 1 usages of `RKC` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RKC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RKC).

 | curie   |   usages | nodes                                                       |
 |---------|----------|-------------------------------------------------------------|
 | RKC:RKC |        1 | [PATO:0001881](http://purl.obolibrary.org/obo/PATO_0001881) |

-## `TheFreeDictionary` (1)
+## `TheFreeDictionary`

+There are 1 usages of `TheFreeDictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TheFreeDictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TheFreeDictionary).

 | curie                        |   usages | nodes                                                       |
 |------------------------------|----------|-------------------------------------------------------------|
 | TheFreeDictionary:cancellous |        1 | [PATO:0002519](http://purl.obolibrary.org/obo/PATO_0002519) |

-## `Trailillustrated` (1)
+## `Trailillustrated`

+There are 1 usages of `Trailillustrated` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Trailillustrated)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Trailillustrated).

 | curie                             |   usages | nodes                                                       |
 |-----------------------------------|----------|-------------------------------------------------------------|
 | Trailillustrated:Trailillustrated |        1 | [PATO:0001687](http://purl.obolibrary.org/obo/PATO_0001687) |

-## `Wiikipedia` (2)
+## `Wiikipedia`

+There are 2 usages of `Wiikipedia` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiikipedia)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Wiikipedia).

 | curie                 |   usages | nodes                                                       |
 |-----------------------|----------|-------------------------------------------------------------|
 | Wiikipedia:Wasting    |        1 | [PATO:0001623](http://purl.obolibrary.org/obo/PATO_0001623) |
 | Wiikipedia:Wiikipedia |        1 | [PATO:0001780](http://purl.obolibrary.org/obo/PATO_0001780) |

-## `WikipediaVersioned` (6)
+## `WikipediaVersioned`

+There are 6 usages of `WikipediaVersioned` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaVersioned)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20WikipediaVersioned).

 | curie                                                   |   usages | nodes                                                       |
 |---------------------------------------------------------|----------|-------------------------------------------------------------|